On the classification of geometric families of 4-dimensional Galois representations: Introduction

-Consider a compatible family of $4$-dimensional Galois representations:
+Consider a compatible family of $4$-dimensional Galois representations

-associated to a pure motive defined over $\Q$ with coefficients in a quadratic imaginary field $K$ and Hodge-Tate numbers $\{0,1,2,3 \}$ with the simplifying assumption that the determinants are just $\chi^6$.
-In fact, instead of considering a pure motive, we can just consider a compatible family of $4$-dimensional Galois representations that appear as subrepresentations of a family of $\ell$-adic Galois representations attached to the Galois action on some \'{e}tale cohomology groups $H^n_{et} (X_{\bar{\Q}}, \Q_\ell)$ of a smooth projective variety $X$ defined over $\Q$.
-In particular, for any prime $\lambda$ in $K$ we will always call $\ell$ the rational prime below it.\\ Let $N$ denote the product of the bad reduction primes of such a variety.
-As it is well-known such a compatible family has a ramification set contained in the set of prime divisors of $N$ and is pure, i.e., the four roots of the characteristic polynomial of the image $\rho_{\lambda}(\Frob \; p)$, for any unramified place $p$ prime to $\lambda$, have the same absolute value.
+that appear as subquotient of a family of $\ell$-adic Galois representations attached to the Galois action on some \'{e}tale cohomology groups $H^n_{et} (X_{\bar{\Q}}, \Q_\ell)$ of a smooth projective variety $X$ defined over $\Q$.
+We say that the family $\{ \rho_\lambda\}$ is a geometric four-dimensional compatible family of Galois representations of $ G_{\mathbb{Q}}$.
+We assume that $K$ is a quadratic imaginary field and that the Hodge-Tate numbers are $\{0,1,2,3 \}$, with the simplifying assumption that the determinants are just $\chi^6$, where $\chi$ is the cyclotomic character.
+For any prime $\lambda$ in $K$ we will always call $\ell$ the rational prime below it.\\ Let $N$ denote the product of the bad reduction primes of the variety $X$.
+As is well-known such a compatible family has a ramification set contained in the set of prime divisors of $N$ and is pure, i.e., the four roots of the characteristic polynomial of the image $\rho_{\lambda}(\Frob \; p)$, for any unramified place $p$ prime to $\lambda$, have the same absolute value.

 From the compacity of $G_\Q$ and the continuity of the representations $\rho_{ \lambda}$, it follows that we can assume that the images are contained in $\GL(4, \mathcal{O}_\lambda)$, where $\mathcal{O}$ denotes the ring of integers of $K$.
 This implies that we can consider the residual representations $\bar{\rho}_{ \lambda} $ with values in $\GL(4, \mathbb{F}_\lambda)$, obtained by composing $ \rho_{ \lambda} $ with the naive map ``reduction mo\-du\-lo $\lambda$".